Algerian nationality law: Post-independence (1962-present)

 In 1962, Algeria gained its independence from France.
 At independence, under the terms of the Évian Accords, nationals were to become either Algerian or French effective on 1 January 1963.
 Nationals who wished to remain French could request naturalization by filing a request in France or one of the Overseas Departments before 22 March 1967.
-However, the Nationality Code (Ordinance No. 63-69), which was passed in 1963, restricted nationality to persons who had two paternal ancestral lines which had Muslim status in Algeria, meaning that the father and one of his grandfathers were born in Algeria.
+However, the Nationality Code (Ordinance No. 63-69), which was passed in 1963, restricted nationality to persons who had two paternal ancestral lines which had Muslim status in Algeria, meaning that the father and one of his grandfathers were Muslims born in Algeria.
 It limited those who could naturalize to persons who had participated in the struggle for independence.
-Some 800,000 settlers repatriated to France, along with much of the Algerian Jewish population.
 The Nationality Code (Ordinance No. 70-86) issued on 15 December 1970 provided that children derived the status of the father.
 Only in cases of illegitimacy or the father being stateless, could a child be conferred the nationality of its mother at birth.
 If a child was born in Algeria to a mother who was a national and a father who was foreign, upon reaching majority the child could naturalize.
 In the same circumstance, a child born abroad could only naturalize with the approval of the Ministry of Justice.
-The 1970 statute added a provisions for renouncing other nationality upon naturalization, but the provision was eliminated in 2005.
+The 1970 statute added a provision for renouncing the other nationality upon naturalization, but the provision was eliminated in 2005.

-In 1996, Algeria signed Convention on the Elimination of All Forms of Discrimination Against Women, but reserved items regarding the equality of nationality which conflicted with its Family and Nationality Codes.
+In 1996, Algeria signed the Convention on the Elimination of All Forms of Discrimination Against Women, but reserved items regarding the equality of nationality which conflicted with its Family and Nationality Codes.
 Through an intensive campaign, women's groups were able to press the government to begin drafting legal changes in 2003.
 In February 2005, the Nationality Code was amended by Ordinance No. 05-01, which granted women equality in passing on their nationality to their children or a foreign spouse.
 That same year the Family Code was amended to allow women the ability to marry foreigners, divorce, or retain marital property.
 In 2009, Algeria removed its reservations to CEDAW.